 Exploring the Kohima night market

-Besides the festivities at the Kisama heritage village, there are several interesting places to explore and things to see in Nagaland.
-We visited the Kohima Night Market during one of the festival nights.
-And we’re surprised to see the fervor with which the entire market was buzzing and ready for tourists.
+Besides the festivities at the Kisama Heritage village, there are several interesting places to explore and things to see in Nagaland.
+We visited the Kohima Night Market during one of the festival days.
+We were surprised to see the fervor with which the entire market was buzzing.
 The Night Bazaar has a never-ending array of food stalls serving snacks and meals.
-There are also a lot of stalls selling LED toys, eclectic masks and headgear, and costumes that feel like a wonderland for kids.
+A lot of stalls selling LED toys, eclectic masks and headgear, and costumes that feel like a wonderland for kids.

 Hornbill International Rock Music festival

-This year saw the performance of the famous KPop band from South Korea called Mont which left the audience spellbound with it.
+This year saw the performance of the famous KPop band from South Korea called Mont which left the audience spellbound.
 Tickets for attending this fest can be purchased at the venue itself.
-If you are a music lover and keen to witness the music festival, my recommendation would be to stay put in Dimapur for a couple of days to attend the rock show and then proceed to Kohima and Kisama for the Hornbill festival.
+Music lovers keen to witness the music festival, stay put in Dimapur for a couple of days to attend the rock show.
+Then proceed to Kohima and Kisama for the Hornbill festival.

 A village walk organized by Chalohoppo, our camp and conducted by Kikosonu Richa (staff at camp) took us on a beautiful walk around Jakhama Village.
 The village was a walkable distance away from our Camp Yedikha.
 This walk turned out to be very insightful as we got to learn a lot in under a couple of hours.
 We learned about Angami Naga tribe and village life, cultivation practices, cooking methods, and housing while stopping by at various points including a terrace for a nice rooftop view of the entire village.

-During the walk, I prodded Kiko to tell me more about her community, and life as a Naga rural woman.
+During the walk, I prodded Kiko to tell me more about her community and life as a Naga rural woman.
 Although I found her to be very rooted in her culture and customs of village life, she was hopeful of more development in the state.
-She expressed a desire for Naga society to be more progressive and its men to become less judgmental, more responsible and lend a helping hand to the women.
+She expressed a desire for Naga society to be more progressive.
+Its men to become less judgmental, more responsible and lend a helping hand to the women.

-I learned a lot from this immersive walk which was a step beyond attending a commercial tourist festival.
+I learned a lot from this immersive walk.
+It was a step beyond attending a commercial tourist festival.
 If you wish to take a stroll in typical Naga terraced fields, walk along the tiny lanes of an Angami village steeped in local history.
 A village walk in Jakhama may be a great option during your visit.

 A local tour of Khonoma

 Khonoma is the first green village of Asia.
 We were keen to explore this with our tour guide Neizo, a local boy.
-He told us about the history of the village.
-The Second World War memorials and made us taste local produce from the village.
+He told us about the history of the village, second world war memorials and made us taste local produce from the village.
 He also spoke about the self-sufficiency of Naga villages.
-As they were originally maintained as single units protected from enemy attacks and were fortified from all sides using various kinds of material such as stones, bamboos, and pegs.
+These villages were originally maintained as single units protected from enemy attacks and were fortified from all sides using various kinds of material such as stones, bamboos, and pegs.

 The average traveler thinks at least twice before visiting North East India.
-Because it is difficult to navigate without the proper information.
-While the Government has taken measures to improve road conditions and internal highways in the state, the present conditions are not conducive to smooth internal road travel across the State.
+Because it is difficult to navigate without proper information.
+The Government has taken measures to improve road conditions and internal highways in the state.
+Though the present conditions are not conducive to smooth internal road travel across the state.

-Indian tourists need a permit known as an ILP (Inner Line Permit) to enter Nagaland, which can be booked online or obtained upon arrival in Dimapur.
+Indian tourists need a permit known as an ILP (Inner Line Permit) to enter Nagaland.
+It can be booked online or obtained upon arrival in Dimapur.
 Foreigners no longer need a permit to enter the state.
 But they need to register their arrival at the local Police station within the first 24 hours.

 Regular buses and shared taxis ply between Dimapur to Kohima and Kohima to Kisama.
 Getting to the festival venue from Dimapur can be managed without much of a hassle.
-One of the reasons why Kisama & the festival receives such huge tourist footfall even without great overall road conditions in the state.
+This is one of the reasons why Kisama & the festival receives such huge tourist footfall even without good road conditions in the state.

 Accommodation at Kohima

 There are several stay options for tourists in and around Kisama Heritage Village.
 Such as guest houses, camps, and hotels.
 Hotels are more likely to be found in Kohima.
-While guest houses and camps spring up around the festival venue every year and accommodate the tourists.
+While guest houses and camps spring up around the festival venue every year to accommodate the tourists.
 Pre-booking them is highly recommended.
-As they remain booked during this time owing to the tourist rush.
+They remain booked during this time owing to the tourist rush.

 The official website of Tourism Nagaland also gives out a lot of accommodation options.
-Note that traveling back and forth from Kohima to Kisama for the festival can be a little tiring.
-A good recommendation would be to stay as close as possible to the festival venue.
+Note that traveling back and forth from Kohima to Kisama for the festival can be tiring.
+A good recommendation would be to stay close to the festival venue.

 This is a guest post by Deenaz Raisinghani as part of IndiTales Internship Program.

-Deenaz Raisinghani is a media and communications professional, currently working as a freelance travel writer.
-Deenaz has traveled across 14 countries with her family.
-She solo backpacked across Germany with her infant in 2016 and successfully followed it up with a trip to Cambodia with her.
+Deenaz Raisinghani is a media and communications professional.
+Currently working as a freelance travel writer.
+She has traveled across 14 countries with her family.
+She solo backpacked across Germany with her infant in 2016.
+Successfully followed it up with a trip to Cambodia with her kid.
 She is trying to encourage more Indian parents to take up backpack traveling with their children.
 Deenaz is married to an Indian Army officer and has a 3-year-old daughter.
 Follow her on her blog & Instagram.